Nophira/Nova-init/README.md

 # Nova Init CLI

 A modern CLI tool for scaffolding web applications with various frontend and backend frameworks.
+It also supports various databases and predefined tech stack combinations.

 ## 📦 Usage